niddelicious/ailicious/README.md

 - Thinking message: The message the bot will send while it is thinking
 - Error message: The message the bot will send if it encounters an error
 - Memory: The number of messages the bot will remember
+- Chat Wide Conversation: If active, the bot will treat the whole channel as a single conversation, instead of individual users
 - Chat level: The level required to chat with the bot.
 Viewer, VIP, Subscriber, Moderator, Broadcaster
 - Shoutouts: If the bot should respond to !so commands
 - Shoutout level: The level required to trigger shoutouts.
 Viewer, VIP, Subscriber, Moderator, Broadcaster
+- All mentions = If the bot should respond to all mentions of its name, or only when directly addressed
+- GPT Model = The OpenAI model used for generating responses.
+Defaults to gpt-3.5-turbo if not set

 # System operations
 After creating a config.ini file, according to the config.ini-example, you can start the bot by running the main.py script.